lbcb-sci/GNNome/README.md

 ## Example

-The data needed to run the experiments consists of simulated E. coli reads (FASTA format) and an assembly graph of those reads generated with hifiasm (GFA format).
+The data needed to run the example consists of simulated E. coli reads (FASTA format) and an assembly graph of those reads generated with hifiasm (GFA format).
 Both can be found in the `example` directory.
-To pipeline consists of two steps
+To run the example, there are three steps:

 #### 1. Construct the assembly graph with hifiasm (<1 min)
 ```bash